Paradigm4/grouped_aggregate/README.md

   output_chunk_size=C                   :: the chunk size of the final output array.
 Defaults to 100,000.
 TBD: automate.

 Returned array contains one attribute for each group, and one attribute for each aggregated value.
 The dimensions are superfluous.

+When grouping by attributes, an attribute value of null (or any missing code) constitutes an invalid group that is not included in the output.
+All inputs associated with such groups are ignored.
+When grouping by multiple attributes, a null or missing value in any one of the attributes makes the entire group invalid.
 ```